Hi |

 Asymmetrical Knot - A type of Oriental pile rug knot where only one of the two warps are entirely encircled.
 (See also Persian Knot.)

 Aubusson/Tapestry Weave - A hand-woven method originating in France in which the "stitches" on the face look more linear, and the back may look "stringy".
-This occurs when the weaver changes yam colors.
+This occurs when the weaver changes yam colours.

-Axminister Loom - A type of loom used for machine-made rugs that offers great flexibility (enabling up to 70 colors) in both colors and design.
+Axminster Loom - A type of loom used for machine-made rugs that offers great flexibility (enabling up to 70 colours) in both colours and design.

-Axminster Rug- Rugs manufactured by a particular style of loom and weaving that originated in the town of Axminster, England during the industrial revolution.
-The Axminster loom offers great flexibility of color, enabling use of up to 70 colors, and design.
+Axminster Rug - Rugs manufactured by a particular style of loom and weaving that originated in the town of Axminster, England during the industrial revolution.
+The Axminster loom offers great flexibility of colour, enabling use of up to 70 colours, and design.
 These machine-made rugs are woven onto a flexible cotton frame, the pile is then cut level to one height and the pile tufts are anchored by strong wefts.
-Axminster rugs combine many colors in geometric or floral patterns.
+Axminster rugs combine many colours in geometric or floral patterns.

 Backing - The fabric that makes up the backside of the carpet.

-Background Colour - The color that appears to be "behind" the designs and borders of the rug.
-The background color is usually the dominant color of the rug.
+Background Colour - The colour that appears to be "behind" the designs and borders of the rug.
+The background colour is usually the dominant colour of the rug.

-Bamboo Rugs - Bamboo rugs or mats are woven from natural bamboo fibers.
+Bamboo Rugs - Bamboo rugs or mats are woven from natural bamboo fibres.
 Bamboo is cut into strands for woven designs and into wide strips for a hardwood floor effect.

 BCF Bulk Continuous Filament - Bulked continuous filament yarns are synthetic yarns processed by a mechanical means to fluff them out before tufting or weaving.